Metabolism: How the metabolism works

 Below are some of the most common metabolic diseases:

 • Diabetes: Diabetes is a chronic disease in which glucose (sugar) metabolism is disturbed.
 This occurs if the body either does not produce enough insulin or cannot use insulin properly.
 Insulin is a hormone that helps move glucose from the bloodstream into cells, where it is used as energy.
-This process is disrupted in people with diabetes, resulting in glucose remaining in the blood.
+During diabetes, this process is disrupted, resulting in glucose remaining in the blood.
 This leads to increased blood sugar levels (Cleveland Clinic, 2023).

 • Underactive thyroid (Hypothyroidism): The thyroid gland produces two hormones- T3 and T4– that control metabolism.
 In hypothyroidism, the thyroid gland does not produce enough of these hormones, resulting in a slowed metabolism.
 Symptoms can include fatigue, weight gain, and mood swings (NIH, 2021).